 Brockweir Circular traces the old railway line between Tintern and the village of Brockweir.
 It passes by the historic Old Station in Tintern, a Victorian station with a tearoom and visitors centre, as well as the stunning Wye Valley countryside.

-Brockweir village, funnily enough, was named after a prince of Gwent named Brockmael.
+Brockweir village was named after a prince of Gwent named Brockmael.
 It was once a little riverside port town with a quayside and managed shipbuilding and repair for many of the ships that were tasked with shifting cargo up and down the valley.

 - Begin the hike from the Tintern Abbey car park by making your way to the path that runs between the Anchor Inn pub and the River Wye.